 The control system is great and entrusted to the mouse (where supported) that proves, as always, perfect for this type of games.
 Just for the record, note that the video game console version supports only the gamepad which makes it frustrating enough but overall, Lemmings is an excellent puzzle game that will keep you interested for many hours!

-The sound is offering a nice intro tune, whilst there is no in-game sound at all!
-The game was probably written to run on 48k version, ignoring the existence of the 28k machines (which could easily use, at least, more sound data).
-Eitherway the game is very playable and offers great fun when running on a ZX Spectrum!
+I would expect better visuals for the ZX Spectrum version but on each level, although we see some of the original details, the colors are very limited (each stage has one or two colors maximum)!
+Also, the animation is very slow!
+The sound has a nice intro tune, whilst there is no in-game sound at all(!)
+The game was probably developed to run on the 48K machines and did not take advantage of the 128K (which could easily use more sound data).
+Either way, the game is very playable and offers great fun when running on the 48K little Speccy!

 GAMEPLAY SAMPLE VIDEO